klebergermano/react_email/README.md

 \* Also don't forget to put your own config information in "server/nodemailer/configNodemailer.js"

 Nodemaler was configured using the example configuration with some adjusts see the original example here [Nodemailer Example](https://nodemailer.com/about/)

+If you have some problems with GMAIL please read Nodemailer [USING GMAIL](https://nodemailer.com/usage/using-gmail/)